-These programs result in receiving a certificate, not a degree, and are intended to supplement rather than replace an academic degree.
-With the growing demand for focused, specialized knowledge in a particular nursing or health-related area, completion of a certificate can assist professionals in furthering their qualifications in ways potentially not offered through a degree program.
+Certificate programs do not result in a degree, and are intended to supplement rather than replace an academic degree.
+With the growing demand for focused, specialized knowledge, a certificate can help health care professionals increase their qualifications.
 Certificate programs can generally be completed in less time than an academic degree program, but individual requirements vary.
-UMSN certificate options include the following:

 This certificate is designed for individuals who seek to enhance their teaching skills and techniques in relation to the field of nursing.
-The CNE program is only available to those who have already completed a master's or doctoral program as well as students currently enrolled in a master's or doctoral program at the University of Michigan School of Nursing.
+The CNE program is available to those who have already completed a master's or doctoral program and students currently enrolled in a master's, doctoral, or BSN to DNP program at UMSN

 These certificates are designed for individuals who have already completed a master's or doctoral program as well as students currently enrolled in a master's or doctoral program at UMSN.
 The certificate provides additional advanced practice skills in leading and managing health in a different focus area than the original master's degree.
 Options include: adult-gerontology acute care NP; adult-gerontology CNS; acute care pediatric NP; adult-gerontology primary care NP; primary care family NP; nurse midwife; and primary care pediatric NP.